 - any additional documentation, supplemental forms and information as the Administrator may deem necessary; and

 - if a natural person, must have passed the applicable examinations specified in 660:11-7-13.

 As amended, Form ADV Part 2 consists of two sub-parts: Part 2A (the “Brochure”) and Part 2B (the Brochure Supplement).
 [Note: The previously used section was officially

 designated as Part II.]
-The amended rules and forms became effective October 12, 2010, at which time voluntary compliance was permitted.
+The amended rules and forms became effective October 12, 2010.

 Within 60 days of filing such amendments, the adviser must deliver to its existing clients a brochure and brochure supplement that meets the requirements of the

 amended Form ADV [see FORM ADV PART 2B below re brochure supplements].